Written by Kandi Neal:

 This strain has a high CBD content, with an average of 17 percent CBD and only a small amount of THC content.
 It earns its name from the sour notes in the aroma, however, it has earned some great reviews for relieving symptoms of depression, as well as anxiety.

 Just like Sour Space Candy, this strain also has an average of 17 percent CBD and less than one percent THC, making it one of the most sought after high CBD low THC strains.
 Known to relax the muscles, as well as the mind, it has the added benefit of smelling of cheese and wine!

 Although Lifter is not quite the highest CBD strain, it still comes in at around 16 percent CBD with just a trace amount of THC.
 Although there are mixed reviews in regard to its aroma, it provides a very relaxing effect without any of the high associated with THC.

 Like Lifter, CBD products derived from Elektra will average around 16 percent CBD with less than one percent THC.
 In fact, some reviews out there have even tested it as high as 20%, knocking Sour Space Candy out of its top spot.
 It is also known to cause extreme relaxation – but watch out for its distinct aroma!

 This Rockstar strain comes in at 14 percent CBD with no measurable amount of THC.
 It has been known to help in relieving pain, anxiety, and stress without that feeling of being stoned.
-According to Leafly, the two most frequent words used when describing ACDC are “happy” and “relaxed.”
+The two most frequent words used when describing ACDC are “happy” and “relaxed.”